pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ## PKP Documentation

 PKP creates and maintains many different guides on using, administering, and developing PKP software applications, as well as other guides about scholarly publishing.
-You can see all of our published documentation at [docs.pkp.sfu.ca](docs.pkp.sfu.ca).
+Our published documentation can be found at [docs.pkp.sfu.ca](docs.pkp.sfu.ca).

 Documentation is coordinated, created, and maintained by the Documentation Interest Group, as well as other PKP staff and community members.
 We are always improving documentation - from creating new guides to updating documentation as the software and its features change.